PDOK/sieve/README.md

 - :warning: Spatialite lib is mandatory for running this application.
 This lib is needed for creating the RTree triggers on the spatial tables for updating/maintaining the RTree.
+- It is also possible to replace the filtered out geometry with a centroid POINT geometry instead, using the -replace option

 ## Usage